-Almost one-third of couples—31%—fight about finances at least once a month, according to an Ameriprise Financial study .
-Some of the most common clashes are over major purchases, decisions about finances and children, a partner’s spending habits, and investment choices.
+Ask couples what they fight about most, and money is sure to be mentioned often.
+Decades of research have shown that some of the most common clashes are over major purchases, decisions about finances and children, a partner’s spending habits, and investment choices.

-Sound familiar?
 While dealing with money isn’t always easy, it doesn’t have to drive a wedge in your relationship.
-These strategies will ensure your financial discussions are productive and (gasp!) maybe even something to look forward to.
+These strategies will ensure your financial discussions with your partner are productive and—dare we suggest—maybe even something to look forward to.

 Schedule Timed, Regular Meetings

-Set aside time in your calendar to have a once-a-month conversation about all things money, advises SoFi Certified Financial Planner Alison Norris.
+Set aside time in your calendars to have a monthly conversation about all things money.
 That’s a good amount of time to judge progress because you’ll have paid monthly bills and have gotten a couple of paychecks since your last sit-down.

-At the meetings, plan to review your net worth (everything you own minus everything you owe) and cash flow (what money is coming in, being spent, and being saved), and track headway toward any joint financial goals, like buying a house, saving for daycare or a nanny, or creating a will.
+At the meetings, plan to review your net worth (everything you own minus everything you owe) and cash flow (what money is coming in, being spent, and being saved), and track headway toward any joint financial goals, like buying a house, saving for childcare, or creating a will.
 If you haven’t already, this is also a great time to make a monthly budget.

 If you can’t swing monthly meetings, then shoot for quarterly, biannual, or at least annual sit-downs—anything is better than nothing.